FreeFO/perf_counter/README.md

 > **NOTE**: Please do **NOT** add any assembly source files of this `perf_counter` library to your compilation, i.e. `systick_wrapper_gcc.S`, `systick_wrapper_gnu.s` or `systick_wrapper_ual.s`.

-4. Include `perf_counter.h` in corresponding c source file:
+4. Include `perf_counter.h` in the corresponding c source file:

 ```c
 #include "perf_counter.h"
 ```

-5. Make sure your system contains the CMSIS (with a version 5.7.0 or above) as `perf_counter.h` includes `cmsis_compiler.h`.
+5. Make sure your system contains the CMSIS (with version 5.7.0 or above) as `perf_counter.h` and includes `cmsis_compiler.h`.
 6. Call the function `perfc_port_insert_to_system_timer_insert_ovf_handler()` in your `SysTick_Handler()`

 ```c